lulitrybe/lulitrybe-directory/README.md

-Directory Structure 2.0.1 ( DIRS 2 )
+Lulitrybe Directory
 -------------------

-This folder contains the ideal directory structure for each kind of system, app or project.
+This folder contains the resources and structure for all system, services,app or project deployed in this phase of the project
 It has been freely inspired by Filesystem Hierarchy Standard (FHS) and various other projects.
 It can be used for all kind of projects and languages (PHP, Java, C++, Nodejs etc.) but even for Operating Systems.
 Of course, depending on the purposes, some directories can be avoided/changed